 Many changes are triggered by inflation, which means the income limits for claiming deductions are increasing.

 Tax Brackets Increase for All Filing Statuses

 Your federal taxes are calculated based on the tax brackets for your filing status.
 Each year, these brackets are adjusted for inflation.
-Here are the income levels for the top tax brackets for each filing status in 2018:
+Here are the minimum income levels for the top tax brackets for each filing status in 2022:

-3. Traditional IRA Income Restrictions to Deduct Contributions Rise
+Traditional IRA Income Restrictions To Deduct Contributions Rise

-Contribution limits for IRAs remained unchanged at $5,500 (plus $1,000 as a catch-up contribution if you are 50 or older).
-However, the IRS did announce a few other tax changes that impact IRAs.
+Contribution limits for IRAs remain unchanged at $6,000 if you are under 50 years old and $7,000 if you are 50 or older.
+However, the IRS did announce a few other tax changes that impact IRAs in 2022.
 First, if you are covered by an employer-sponsored plan, your income limit when you’ll still get a deduction for contributing increases.

-4. Income Limits to Contribute to a Roth IRA Rise
+Income Limits To Contribute to a Roth IRA Rise

 Roth IRAs offer after-tax savings for retirement, but if your income is too high for the year, you’re not allowed to make a contribution.

 Single filers: For 2022, your maximum contribution is reduced when your modified adjusted gross income is $129,000 (up from $125,000 in 2021) and eliminated at $144,000 (up from $140,000).